JacquelineTuyisenge/Elevate-web_summative/README.md

-# Elevate-web_summative
+# 🌟 **Elevate-web_summative**

-## Instructions
+## 📝 **Instructions**

-### Review Previous Work:
+### 🔄 **Review Previous Work:**
- Revisit the web mockup created in the previous assignment and ensure that the design and layout closely match the submitted mockup.
+- Revisit the web mockup created in the previous assignment and ensure that the design and layout closely match the submitted mockup.

-### Integrate JavaScript and jQuery:
+### 🛠️ **Integrate JavaScript and jQuery:**
-Utilize JavaScript to add interactive elements to your web application.
+- Utilize JavaScript to add interactive elements to your web application.

-Implement jQuery to simplify DOM manipulation and event handling.
+- Implement jQuery to simplify DOM manipulation and event handling.

-Creatively Enhance user interactions (such as form validation, dynamic content updates, and animations).
+- Creatively enhance user interactions (such as form validation, dynamic content updates, and animations).

-### Implement Cookies
+### 🍪 **Implement Cookies:**
-Integrate cookies to store and retrieve user preferences or session data.
+- Integrate cookies to store and retrieve user preferences or session data.

-Utilize cookies for features such as remembering user settings, language preferences, or customizations (themes, etc..).
+- Utilize cookies for features such as remembering user settings, language preferences, or customizations (themes, etc.).

-### Incorporate Local Storage:
+### 🗄️ **Incorporate Local Storage:**
-Implement local storage to store temporary or persistent data on the client side.
+- Implement local storage to store temporary or persistent data on the client side.

-Utilize local storage for features like saving user-generated content, caching data for offline use, etc...
+- Utilize local storage for features like saving user-generated content, caching data for offline use, etc.

-### Testing and Debugging
+### 🧪 **Testing and Debugging:**

-Thoroughly test the functionality of your web application across different browsers and devices.
+- Thoroughly test the functionality of your web application across different browsers and devices.

-Debug any errors or issues encountered during testing to ensure smooth user experience.
+- Debug any errors or issues encountered during testing to ensure a smooth user experience.

-### Documentation
+### 📚 **Documentation:**
-Provide clear documentation detailing the enhancements made to the original web mockup.
+- Provide clear documentation detailing the enhancements made to the original web mockup.

-Include instructions for users on how to utilize the new features implemented.
+- Include instructions for users on how to utilize the new features implemented.

 ## Technologies Used
 ![Static Badge](https://img.shields.io/badge/Javascript-darkgreen?logo=Javascript)![Static Badge](https://img.shields.io/badge/Bootstrap-violet?logo=Bootstrap)![Static Badge](https://img.shields.io/badge/CSS3-blue?logo=CSS3&logoColor=blue&labelColor=white)![Static Badge](https://img.shields.io/badge/HTML5-orange?logo=HTML5&logoColor=orange&labelColor=white)![Static Badge](https://img.shields.io/badge/SCSS-pink)